AKhadhraoui47/Kernel_Modules/README.md

 [18821.686439] Goodbye, world
 ```

-And now that we got familiar with modules development let's get to the real deal
+And now that we got familiar with modules development let's get to the real deal, where we will be developing a kernel module for [**Grove Wifi V2 UART**](https://wiki.seeedstudio.com/Grove-UART_Wifi_V2/), so before moving we will neeed to test our module and understand how it works with [**AT Commands**](http://bbs.espressif.com/download/file.php?id=450), therefore we need to activate a **UART** instance for our microprocessor.

-### :rocket:
+## Modifying the Device Tree :deciduous_tree: